kafeg/dockerpi-toolchain/README.md

 The main goal of this project is to avoid manual command executing and automate everything what can be automated.

+NOTE: armv8-a for now unusable, because raspi-os image can't download and install important system packages.
+Will try to fix later.

 ### Usage
 - `cd ~; git clone https://github.com/kafeg/dockerpi-toolchain.git; cd dockerpi-toolchain; chmod a+x ./*.sh`
 - `nano dockerpi-common.sh` - optional, adjust configuration before build, for e.g. packages list or output pathes